Zeus097/Rock-Paper-Scissors--School-Project/README.md

 for paper --> p
 for scissors --> s

-possible game situations
+possible game outcomes :

 <img width="180" alt="image" src="https://github.com/Zeus097/Rock-Paper-Scissors--School-Project/assets/142613528/23aecf42-242b-4c49-b8c7-652b86aa94be">

+Used "randint()", a method from the build-in library - "random" in Python for The Computer choice Added color text using ANSI code in Python

 The game was created with Python source code.